-This past week JFS celebrated our 7th annual Build-A-Backpack event at the Framingham and Wellesley Public libraries.
+Last week, JFS celebrated our 8th annual Build-A-Backpack event at the Framingham and Wellesley Public Libraries.

-Over the course of two days, we packed over 425 backpacks, our largest number to date!
-These backpacks were fully packed with brand new school supplies, giving over 425 underserved elementary-aged students the tools and materials they need to start their school year off right.
+With an incredible community turnout over the course of two days, we packed over 400 backpacks, surpassing our goal of 350 backpacks!
+These backpacks were fully packed with brand new school supplies, giving over 400 underserved elementary-aged students the tools and materials they need to start their school year off right.

-These backpacks will go to those students in need in Framingham and throughout the Metrowest community, including students at both Woodrow Wilson and Brophy Elementary Schools.
+The backpacks have been distributed to students in need in Framingham schools and throughout the Metrowest community, including those at both Woodrow Wilson and Brophy Elementary Schools.

-A HUGE thank you to all those who attended and supported the 2018 JFS Build-A-Backpack event!
-This event would not be possible without the support of our volunteers, donors, and supporters, thank you for all that you do!
+We would like to send a HUGE thank you to all of our wonderful community members who attended and supported the 2019 JFS Build-A-Backpack event!
+And special shout out to the Framingham Flyers Boys Ice Hockey team and the Nichols family for lending a helping hand in transporting backpacks to schools in the city.
+This event would not be possible without the continued dedication and commitment of our volunteers, donors and supporters—thank you for all that you do!

 About JFS of Metrowest